HexaEightTeam/HexaEight-Token-Server/authorization-samples/README.md

 ```

-### 2. Which User Agents or Client Application are allowed to request Client Tokens on behalf of the user.
-In Authorzation terms, this is referreed to as the what part which can access your token server.
-Each Client application is allowed based on a Client Hash Generated during application development.
+### 2. Which User Agents or Client Application are allowed to request Client Tokens on behalf of the user?

+In Authorzation terms, this is referred to as the what part which can access your token server.
+Each Client application is allowed based on a Client Hash which can be generated after application development.
 If its a browser based application, the hostname where the application is hosted is the client hash.

 You can use * in the clienthash if you want to allow any Client, but we advise against doing this esp if you are hosting a browser based application, since anyone may be able to crawl your browser app and rehost at another location and use your token server.
 We prefer you use a * only during Application Development and switch to valid Client hashes when deploying it in Production.